Sponsorship by a UU Congregation for Ministerial Applicants

 This seems like a big responsibility.
 What's in it for a congregation?

 What's in it for congregations is the opportunity to play a pivotal role in promoting responsible, well-prepared leaders for our religious communities and Unitarian Universalism in general.
 The MFC’s experience with sponsorship is that it is not burdensome.
-In fact, both congregations and candidates have expressed pride and enthusiasm about the opportunity to claim one another.
+In fact, both congregations and applicants have expressed pride and enthusiasm about the opportunity to claim one another.
 For more information about sponsorship or a person requesting sponsorship, please contact the Ministerial Credentialing Office.

 Those of us who work with people preparing for UU ministry thank you for your help!